A Russian Rocket scientist whose journey of faith began in a Nazi concentration camp…

 Vladimir’s story is the second installment of five videos about Russian Mormons.
 Vladimir is a Russian rocket scientist that has more than 50 patents to his name.
 He was baptized a few years ago but his journey of faith began in a Nazi concentration camp…

-Please share his story!
-Pin it.
-Facebook it.
-Embed it.
-Send out emails.
-You can turn on the English subtitles by clicking CC (closed caption) at the bottom of the video frame.
+Important: AFTER you press play, you can turn on the English subtitles by clicking the CC box (closed caption) at the bottom right of the video frame.

 The video will be up on http://мормон.рф (which is all in Russian) and will contain some additional biographical information.

-To learn more about the videos about Russian Mormons, please watch this video:
+To learn more about this project of filming Russian Mormons, please watch this video:

-The next release will be Yevgeniya in two weeks on 30 Sept. (midnight Moscow time, 2 p.m.
+The next release will be Yevgeniya on 30 September, 2012. (midnight Moscow time, 2 p.m.
 Utah time).
 The others will following every two weeks and will be posted on YouTube channel MormonRF.

 Special thanks to: